jordan52/trickykegstands/src/site/checklist.md

 * <http://apple.stackexchange.com/questions/15695/how-can-i-get-latex-working-on-anki>
 * download basictex <http://www.tug.org/mactex/morepackages.html>
 * sudo tlmgr update --self
+* sudo tlmgr install dvipng
+* bonus is you now have basictex on your machine so you can write latex docs

 ##Quotes
 * as soon as you're in the smartest person in the room, go to another room.
 * if there isn't anyone in the room who's weird or terrible, it's probably you.
 * the moment your head hits your pillow, time is yours and there is nothing you can do that will affect  anything in the outside world.
 You might as well enjoy it and get some rest.